What We Do

 Managed eXtended Detection and Response (MDR/XDR) Services

-SecureSky’s MDR/SDR services integrates our Active Protection Platform, with ongoing continuous cloud security assessment, to develop, deploy, validate, and enforce cloud security configurations/protective controls and detection policies, to reduce risk profiles and thus threats requiring investigation.
+In addition to advanced SIEM and SOAR technologies, SecureSky’s managed detection and response services (MDR/XDR) also utilize our Active Protection Platform, with ongoing continuous cloud security assessment, to develop, deploy, validate, and enforce cloud security configurations/protective controls and detection policies, to reduce risk profiles and thus threats requiring investigation.

-- Threat analysts, forensic investigators, and engineers with deep security, Cloud and SaaS Security Posture Management, and Microsoft Sentinel experience
+- Threat analysts, forensic investigators, and engineers with deep security, Cloud and SaaS Security Posture Management, Microsoft Sentinel, and incident response experience

 Microsoft Sentinel Management